-While deciding whether you must opt for a Critical Illness Rider with your term or health insurance plan or you should opt for a Standalone policy, you should make this decision based on what is more important to you.
+When deciding whether you must opt for a Critical Illness Rider with your term insurance or health insurance plan or you should opt for a Standalone policy, you should make this decision based on what is more important to you.

 If convenience and price are important: You should consider choosing a Comprehensive Critical Illness Rider.
 This plan will provide you benefits broadly similar to a standalone cover, at a fixed premium (for several years) through the term of the policy.

 If an adequate cover is important: Then, you should go for a comprehensive standalone critical illness cover.
 Although this cover will be expensive and may require you to provide additional documents and medical reports, it will cover a comprehensive list of illnesses (across various stages of the disease) and will have very few limitations.

 Want to learn all there is about Critical Illness Insurance, in one shot?
 We got you covered.
 Download this free resource - The Most Definitive Guide To Critical Illness, and empower yourself to make an informed decision, in just a few hours!

 If you have any specific questions related to critical illness insurance, you can post them on the Beshak Forum, and get answers from experts for free!